atata-framework/atata.io/components/link.md

 Represents the `<a>` link control.
-By default is being searched by the content.
+Default search is performed by the content.

 ```html
 <a href="/items/create">Create</a>